kurusugawa-computer/markdown-copilot-vscode/README.md

 ### 📝 Contextual Editing

-Effortlessly continue editing based on the current context, ensuring a seamless writing flow.
+Markdown Copilot answers to selected text based on context.

 To use, select a text range and choose `💡 Markdown Copilot: Continue` from the code action proposals.